Skip over main navigation

 You may be asked to complete forms or diaries throughout your treatment.
 These diaries are designed to help you to start noticing in more detail how you think, feel and behave.
 The sessions are structured but you are working together with your therapist to achieve your goals.

-For more information on what to expect from CBT, you can download this leaflet from the Department of Health - What to expect from CBT
+For more information on what to expect from CBT, you can view information from the Department of Health - What to expect from CBT

 Published: 11th July, 2018